chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 Each tool that Chef comes with has its own configuration file.

-Configuration files populate values in the Chef::Config object.
+Configuration files populate values in the `Chef::Config` object.

-Chef comes with sane default values for all configuration options that can be changed.
+Chef comes with sane default values for all configuration options.

 Context of the configuration file to the appropriate tool is important.

 # Chef Configuration

-Chef::Config uses a simple domain specific language where the setting and its value are specified.
+`Chef::Config` uses a simple domain specific language where the setting and its value are specified.

     @@@ruby
     log_level :info